 “The crystals will shimmer and shine and light up the night.”
 I replied.

-“Last week when you were visiting your little house in Paris you brought me back a ruby red silk rose.
+“Last week when you were visiting your little house in Paris you brought me back a red silk rose.
 I would like to wear that too.”

 From deep within my closet of happy memories I took out a scarlet silk tunic I had worn to a Diwali party and buttoned it on her.
 Again I reached into my closet for a sapphire silk jacket.
 You can never have too much silk or two many jewel like colours when you dress outrageously beautiful.
 I draped the jacket over her shoulders.
 Adjusted the feather boa and pinned the single rose to my sweet Muriel.